You may have occasionally run across the term ‘2FA‘ or to give it its full name ‘two-factor authentication‘.

 Knowledge Factor – This is something that an individual knows such as a pin number, a password, or the answer to a security question.

 Possession Factor – This method verifies something secure that is in a user's possession.
 The most common method of this type is a verification code being texted to a smartphone.
-It can also include things like security tokens, ID tags, and apps.
+It can also include things like security hardware tokens, ID tags, or an authentication app.

 Inherence factor – This method is perhaps more commonly known as a biometric factor and requires something inherent to the user's physical person.